nt246/NTRES6940-data-science/assignments/assignment_6.md

 Exercise 1: Body mass estimation using vectorization vs. for loop
 -----------------------------------------------------------------

 There are two major types of approaches to perform multiple operations in R: vectorization and for loop.
-As a simple example, to caculate the sum of two vectors, `x` and `y`, the syntax for vectorization is simply `z <- x + y`.
+As a simple example, to calculate the sum of two vectors, `x` and `y`, the syntax for vectorization is simply `z <- x + y`.
 With this, the computer will be able to perform the same operation to each element of x and y vector **simultaneously**.

 The for loop approach, on the other hand, takes the following form: